systemslab/popper-paper/main.md

 # Discussion

+## Convention over Technology

+The value of docker is not the technology but that helps people agree on a complex issue.
+One could argue the same about Ansible, but for "distributed bash" (many people has tried to done this in the past unsuccessfully but Ansible is being adopted everywhere).

+We want to have the same effect in the academic realm.
+By having docker/ansible as a lingua franca for researches, and Popper to guide them in how to structure their paper repos, we can expedite collaboration and at the same time benefit from all the new advances done in the cloud-computing/DevOps world.

 ## Drawing the line between deploy and packaging

 Figuring out where something should be in the deploy framework (e.g.,